December 24, 2024

 If your remote control casing is damaged or cracked, it may be affecting the circuit board and buttons inside.
 Replace the remote control casing or repair any damage using epoxy glue.
 Once the glue has dried, reassemble the remote control and test it.

-See also How to Refinish Metal Shutters
+See also How to Remove Aluminum Shutters

 It is important to note that if the circuit board or buttons inside the remote control are also damaged, repairing the casing may not solve the issue.
 In this case, it may be necessary to replace the entire remote control.
 Additionally, be sure to use caution when handling the circuit board and buttons to avoid causing further damage.